mctinker/Map-Tasker/README.md

 ### Installation

-- Install maptasker by entering the following command into Terminal:
+- Install MapTasker by entering the following command into Terminal:

      `pip3 install maptasker`

-- To install it to a virtual environment, enter the following command into Terminal:
+- To install it into a virtual environment, enter the following command into Terminal:

-     `cd xxx`, where 'xxx' is a directory into which you want to set-up the virtual environment
+     `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment
      `python -m venv venv`
      `set VIRTUAL_ENV {directory path to 'xxx'}/venv`
      `source {directory path to 'xxx'}/venv/bin/activate`